ComScore

 • Time Commitment: 20 minutes

-• Why We Love It: <30 minutes, high protein, special occasion-worthy
+• Why I Love It: <30 minutes, high protein, special occasion-worthy

-These beauties only take 20 minutes to prepare, including the slightly spicy tropical salsa that would also taste great on pork chops, salmon or guacamole.
-Crown each taco with guac if you'd like.
+These beauties only take 20 minutes to prepare, including the slightly spicy tropical salsa that would also taste great on pork chops, salmon or chicken.
+Crown each taco with guacamole if you'd like, or a drizzle of tangy crema or sour cream.

 40. 15-Minute Skillet Pepper Steak